Ericsson/ered/README.md

   If non-zero, a check that all primary nodes converge and report identical slot maps, is performed before the cluster is considered OK and the 'cluster_ok' info message is sent.
-The timeout is how long to wait for replies from all the master nodes.
+The timeout is how long to wait for replies from all the primary nodes.
 Default 1000.
 Set to zero to disable this check.

 * `{convergence_check_delay, timeout()}`